dwashton/dwashton.github.io/_posts/2020-01-25-kubuntu-for-the-win.md

 Another application I installed, which was installed by default on Manjaro, was [Yakuake][Yakuake].
 It's almost irrational how much I love this program - it drops down a terminal window from the top of the screen, allowing you to run shell commands - and you activate it via the F12 key.
 What's nice is you can drop the terminal down, run some commands, and then send it away, without having to open a terminal directly or ALT-TAB to the appropriate window.
 It's also nice if you have a website open as you can scroll the web page underneath with the terminal dropped down - useful when referring to a blog post or set of instructions online.
 It will also open on whichever desktop is current, so you don't have to keep moving back to the desktop with your open terminal window.
 It's just so nice! :)

 So there it is, for now running Kubuntu, with an eye on running Manjaro when I'm ready to try something new.
-Isn't it great how many options there are in the linux ecosystem? :)
+Isn't it great how many options there are in the linux ecosystem? :smiley:

 [Yakuake]: http://yakuake.kde.org/